Master the Buyer’s Journey: Automotive Lead Generation

 - I wish my smartphone could sync better with this vehicle.

 These thoughts and questions will motivate the buyer to seek out answers.
 In that research, a healthy inbound marketing strategy will guide them to you.
-By helping answer their questions, you have the chance to learn more about what concerns will eventually lead them to shopping for a new car.
+By helping answer their questions, you have the chance to learn more about what concerns will eventually lead them to shop for a new car.

 Just promoting the latest models or specials your dealership is offering is an attempt to meet your need of selling cars, but helping leads with their questions is meeting their needs.